fedau/recipe-website/Planning/userstories.md

 ---

-As a cook I want to organise recipes by breakfast - lunch - dinner - dessert - drinks
+As a cook I want to organize recipes by breakfast - lunch - dinner - dessert - drinks

 ---